MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 ![Add annotations](../media/annotation-bar-full-screen.PNG "Add annotations")

 > [!NOTE]
-> If you lock your phone or tablet, or minimize [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] for mobile, the recognized planes will reappear automatically as soon as your phone recognizes the environment.
+> If you lock your phone or tablet, or minimize [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] for mobile, the recognized planes will reappear automatically as soon as your phone or tablet recognizes the environment.

 ### Add an augmented reality annotation